“If you don’t like what’s being said, change the conversation.” –Don Draper, Mad Men

 I’ve been tasting wines, following trends, traveling to different wine regions, and writing about them for more than 10 years now with a focus on California, Spain, south-eastern Europe and the Caucasus.
 The media landscape has been shrinking for nearly two decades now and long editorial turnarounds (not to mention even longer payment cycles for writers) has made it impossible to get current news stories published in a timely manner or to properly report on certain topics or geographic areas that are overlooked or more often, misunderstood.

-The subscription price for a whole year (12 months starting from the date of subscribing) is merely $55 USD (less than 50 euros).
+The subscription price for a whole year (12 months starting from the date of subscribing) is merely $60 USD.
 But to make it more attractive for those who have been regular readers, I’m launching an Early Bird special of “First 50 @ 50”.
-This means that the first 50 people to subscribe will get a whole year for half the price at $27.50 USD.
+This means that the first 50 people to subscribe will get a whole year for half the price at $30 USD.

 By subscribing to this site, you are essentially hiring myself (and perhaps other future authors) directly by supporting independent wine journalism.
 I support many publications myself so I’m not just an author, but a reader as well.
 So, I’m open to hearing feedback from readers, both positive and negative, as well as suggestions on what they’d like to read about.
 Please contact me any time.